RomoloPoliti-INAF/Calib_DB_Reader/README.md

 - **Start** is the start date of validity of the matrix
 - **End** is the end date of validity of the matrix.
 If the value is "*Now*" means that there is no end of validity.
 - **File** is the path and the the name of the file containing the matrix.
+- **Arrays** is the name of the matrices in the npz file.
+If the field is not present the software will try to extract one matrix named *data*

+The Supported file format are:

+- **binary file** 2D or 3D binary matryx
+- **numpy compressed file** nmz file, in this case the *Size* and *Type* fields have only descriptive aim.